 Linda teaches externship classes in post-conviction law at all three of the Commonwealth’s law schools where she also supervises students while they investigate cases of potential wrongful conviction.
 Linda was previously a member of the National Innocence Network Executive Board and the International Council of Innocence Network Directors.
 In 2013, Linda was honored to receive the Kentucky Bar Association Donated Legal Services Award.
 For more information on Linda Smith, visit the "meet the staff" page for the

 Kentucky Innocence Project.

-Margaret Ivie is the Supervisor of the LaGrange Non-capital Post Conviction Unit of the Department of Public Advocacy.
+Kieran Comer is the Supervisor of the Frankfort Non-capital Post Conviction Unit of the Department of Public Advocacy.